-2017 will be a positional build year.
-The acquisitions and divestitures market will be heavily focused on natural gas deals – especially if the trend toward $4 continues – and bolt on positional blocks.
-The majority of the large dollar deals will be spent on the midstream assets that help build on the long-term strategies of specific acreage positions.
+The acquisitions and divestitures market will be heavily focused on natural gas deals in 2018 – especially if the trend toward $4 continues – and bolt on positional blocks and trades.
+The majority of the large dollar deals will continue to be spent on the midstream assets that help build on the long-term strategies of specific acreage positions.
+The focus will continue to be in the Delaware, however, the midstream companies will start to really battle for MCF/D and in 2018 the operator will finally start to see some relief on an operational standpoint because of the competition.
+Because of this cost savings, wells that were in the red in 2017 may be in the black in 2018, and become better acquisition targets.

-If oil continues to rise and is able to stabilize at plus $60, we expect companies currently working through restructuring to emerge fully restructured in late 1Q17 or early 2Q17.
-These companies will look to immediately clean their portfolio of assets not defined as core to the newly restructured entity.
-Expect 2Q17 and 3Q17 to be filled with a number of smaller deals that help core up these companies.
+If oil continues to rise and is able to stabilize at $55 – $65 in 2018, we expect companies will look to immediately clean their portfolio of assets not defined as core.
+Expect 1Q18 and 3Q18 to be filled with a number of smaller deals that help core up these companies, as NAPE and Summer NAPE will push these deals into the spotlight.
+We expect a significant amount of new prospects to emerge in the Permian, Eagleford and Niobrara that will place focus on expanding the current borders outward.

 Josh Robbins is currently the Chief Executive Officer of Beachwood Marketing.
 He has consulted and provided solutions for several industries, however, the majority of his consulting solutions have been in manufacturing, energy and oil and gas.
 Mr. Robbins has over 15 years of excellent project leadership in business development and is experienced in all aspects of oil and gas acquisitions and divestitures.
 He has extensive business relationships with a demonstrated ability to conduct executive level negotiations.
 He has developed sustainable solutions, successfully marketing oil and natural gas properties cost-effectively and efficiently.
 Beachwood strives to partner with top tier oil and gas firms to find off-market deals that provide maximum benefit to their corporate acquisition strategy.
 At Beachwood, Mr. Robbins manages the corporate branding, senior staff, and the Beachwood Strategic Consulting Group, including sales strategy development for all of the Beachwood clients.
 Josh has been featured in numerous trade magazines as he is an accomplished writer and speaker on the acquisition and divestment market.
 He writes a bi-monthly acquisition and divestiture column for Oilman Magazine that has a social reach of an estimated 145,200 views per issue.
 The best way to reach Mr. Robbins is through email.